oxinabox/ChainRulesJuliaCon2020/content_src/pres.md

 ---

 # What do differential types need?
-Basically they are elements of almost vector spaces.
+Basically they are elements of vector spaces.
-Conceptually, **every differential represents the difference between two primals**
+Roughly speaking, **every differential represents the difference between two primals**.

 .funfact[
 The differential for `DateTime` is `Period` (e.g. `Millisecond`).